 - ✓ History of WLAN

 - ✓ Standards organizations

 - Federal Communications Commission

 - International Telecommunication Union Radiocommunication Sector

 - Institute of Electrical and Electronics Engineers

+- Internet Engineering Task Force

 - Wi-Fi Alliance

 - International Organization for Standardization

 - Core, distribution, and access

 - Communications fundamentals

 Wireless local area network (WLAN) technology has a long history that dates back to the 1970s with roots as far back as the 19th century.
-In this chapter, you will learn a brief history of WLAN technology.
+This chapter will start with a brief history of

+WLAN technology.
 Learning a new technology can seem like a daunting task.
 There are so many new acronyms, abbreviations, terms, and ideas to become familiar with.
 One of the keys to learning any subject is to learn the basics.
 Whether you are learning to drive a car, fly an airplane, or install a wireless computer network, there are basic rules, principles, and concepts that, once learned, provide the building blocks for the rest of your education.

-IEEE 802.11 technology, more commonly referred to as Wi-Fi, is a standard technology for providing local area network (LAN) communications using radio frequencies (RFs).
-The IEEE designated the 802.11-2007 standard as a guideline to provide operational parameters for WLANs.
+The Institute of Electrical and Electronics Engineers (IEEE) 802.11 technology, more commonly referred to as Wi-Fi, is a standard technology for providing local area network (LAN) communications using radio frequencies (RFs).
+The IEEE designated the 802.11-2012 standard as a guideline to provide operational parameters for WLANs.
 There are numerous standards organizations and regulatory bodies that help govern and direct wireless technologies and the related industry.
-Having some knowledge of these different organizations can provide you with insight as to how IEEE 802.11 functions, and sometimes even how and why the standards have evolved the way they have.
+Having some knowledge of these various organizations can provide you with insight as to how IEEE 802.11 functions, and sometimes even how and why the standards have evolved the way they have.

-As you become more knowledgeable about wireless networking, you may want or need to read some of the standards that are created by the different organizations.
+As you become more knowledgeable about wireless networking, you may want or need to read some of the standards documents that are created by the different organizations.
 Along with the information about the standards bodies, this chapter includes a brief overview of their documents.

-In addition to reviewing the different standards organizations that guide and regulate Wi-Fi, this chapter discusses where WLAN technology fits in with basic networking design fundamentals.
+In addition to reviewing the various standards organizations that guide and regulate Wi-Fi, this chapter discusses where WLAN technology fits in with basic networking design fundamentals.
 Finally, this chapter reviews some fundamentals of communications and data keying that are not part of the CWNA exam but that may help you better understand wireless communications.